matthewscharles/instrument-sandbox/notes/svg_workflow.md

 ```html
  <path d="M767.32,469.9c-.25-4.73-1.11-9.47-.92-14.18.4-10.54,1.84-21.06,1.84-31.59,0-16.2-1.21-32.41-1.27-48.62-.08-20.68.65-41.37.67-62.06,0-9.14-.93-18.28-1.25-27.43-.12-3.38-1.43-5.28-4.81-5.85q-20.93-3.53-41.84-7.14c-13.13-2.28-26.37-2.81-39.67-2.87-4.05,0-5.37,1.73-5,5.45s.85,7.63.87,11.44c.09,13.17,0,26.35,0,39.52q0,23.83.15,47.68c0,3.14.17,6.28.16,9.42,0,8.47-.25,16.94,0,25.4a5.11,5.11,0,0,0,.92,2.44q-1,18.86-2,37.7-.71,4.56-1.57,9.11a5.46,5.46,0,0,0,.85,4.23l-1.62,29.7a4.29,4.29,0,0,0,1.3,3.32l-.2,1.47-.3-.16c-.16,2.1-.35,3.65-.4,5.17-.15,1.12-.31,2.24-.46,3.37a5.62,5.62,0,0,0,.34,2.9c-.37,18.89-.65,37.77-1.17,56.65-.4,14.44-1.19,28.87-1.83,43.31-.26,5.8.24,6.41,5.84,6.47,8.38.09,16.76.25,25.14.18,4.43,0,8.86-.53,13.3-.77,8.66-.48,17.38-.48,26-1.52,6-.72,11.85-3.13,17.86-4.22,3.53-.64,4.83-2.35,4.93-5.61q1.5-50.05,3-100.12c.08-2.62-1.47-5.73-.51-7.81C769.27,486.66,767.75,478.28,767.32,469.9Z"/>
 ```

+### Combining paths
+In some cases, the path may be broken into separate elements due to differences in shading.

+Try selecting all contained paths and using object->compound path-> make.
+Then group the resulting path (this is a requirement of my current scripts but should be fixed soon).

 Note: paths do not need to have the class hc -- these will be added automatically when the web app launches.
 ### Manual method